ColecoVision is back.

 All previous errors as far as possible will be aligned.

-The issue is the economy and quality.
+The issue is time, economy and quality.

 compatible or only be used for the SGM games.

 This is only suggestions for what we can expect.

 Published by Eduardo Mello from 2010 to 2013, and reproduced by

 Important: Please report errors so it can be corrected.